 The fellowship stipend is set at three levels based on academic rank (or rank equivalency based on scholarly attainment): up to $40,000 for Assistant Professor and career equivalent, up to $50,000 for Associate Professor and career equivalent; and up to $70,000 for full Professor and career equivalent.
 ACLS will determine the level based on the candidate's rank or equivalent rank as of the application deadline.

-For 2017-18, the program has expanded to award 78 fellowships.
-Approximately 27 fellowships will be awarded at the Assistant Professor level, approximately 27 at the Associate Professor level, and approximately 24 at the full Professor level.
-It is ACLS’s expectation that the growth of the program will allow for the fellows selected to be even more broadly representative of the variety of humanistic scholarship across all fields of study.
+In 2018-19, the program will award up to 81 fellowships.
+Approximately 28 fellowships will be awarded at the Assistant Professor level, approximately 28 at the Associate Professor level, and approximately 25 at the full Professor level.
+It is ACLS’s expectation that the continuing growth of the program will allow for the fellows selected to be even more broadly representative of the variety of humanistic scholarship across all fields of study.
 We also believe that demographic diversity enhances scholarship, and aspire to recognize academic excellence from all sectors of higher education and beyond.

-In addition to these awards, ACLS introduces with this competition a new set of ACLS Project Development Grants for projects from faculty at teaching-intensive institutions.
+In addition to these awards, the program offers ACLS Project Development Grants that support projects from faculty at teaching-intensive institutions.
 Applicants from these institutions who are not selected for fellowships but present particularly promising proposals may be awarded a grant of $5,000 to help advance their projects.
 (See FAQ for more information.)

 Institutions and individuals contribute to the ACLS Fellowship program and its endowment, including The Andrew W. Mellon Foundation, the National Endowment for the Humanities, the Council's Research University Consortium and college and university Associates, former fellows, and individual friends of ACLS.